webplatform/docs/dom/MouseEvent/layerY/index.md

 }}
 }}
 {{Notes_Section
+|Usage=Determining the relative mouse position on scrollable web pages.
 |Notes====Remarks===
 A positioned element is an element whose position property is set to <code>relative</code>, <code>absolute</code> or <code>fixed</code>.
 For more information about element positioning, see About Element Positioning.
 '''Note'''  This property is provided for cross-browser compatibility.
 Use [[css/cssom/properties/y|'''y''']] instead.